Vehmloewff/sveltekit-favicon-request/README.md

 > get a post with id "favicon.png" from database
 ```

 Firstly, you can verify in the browser that the client uses the right id.
 It is the SSR that gets it wrong.
 And why is there an SSR request anyway?
-If we are going to ssr the page, lets do it before it is hydrated!
+If we are going to ssr the page, should it not be done before the page is hydrated ;D?

 # Something else